-So IKE is a nickname for Isaac, and the IKE Box is the street name and “storefront” of Isaac’s Room in the community.
-The IKE Box is a place where we look after each other and encourage each other to pursue our best life possible, just like we would have done for Isaac.
+So IKE is a nickname for Isaac, the IKE Box and Isaac’s Downtown are the street names and “storefronts” of Isaac’s Room in the community.
+The IKE Box and Isaac’s Downtown are places where we look after each other and encourage each other to pursue our best life possible, just like we would have done for Isaac.
 It is, appropriately, like a family.

 Our family tree has a lot of branches – we do concerts and coffee and event hospitality, we offer a life-development program called IKE Quest, and we are home to many other interesting groups and cool projects – but bringing it all together is this place in town called the IKE Box, named after this space in our lives, a creatively devoted space for fellowship and belonging one to another, a space we call Isaac’s Room.

-We hope that when you walk into the IKE Box, you can feel that you’re walking into a story.
+We hope that when you walk into the IKE Box or Isaac’s Downtown, you can feel that you’re walking into a story.
 And we hope you walk in sometime soon.

 Mark and Tiffany Bulgin